 I was two and a half years old.

 We lived in a one bedroom, one bath apartment with a kitchen and living room combination filling the rest of the minimal square footage.
 Bric-a-brac gathered at thrift stores and garage sales was customized and commingled to create a living diorama that moved from surface to surface, tracing the short and adventurous journey we had taken thus far.
-Sentimentality transformed into social commentary, like the traditional Japanese art of Kintsugi where cracked pottery is repaired with melted gold, the resulting work considered more rare and more valuable than an undamaged original.
+Books and articles of every description.
+A small laughing buddha.
+A half-melted, multicolored candle from the craft fair we attended every Sunday in the summer.
+A silver picture frame with my two-year-old head brushing the top edge and my dad’s outstretched arms just visible at the bottom.
+Sentimentality transformed into social commentary, like the traditional Japanese art of Kintsukuroi where cracked pottery is repaired with melted gold, the resulting work considered more rare and more valuable than an undamaged original.

 My first exposure to the entrepreneurial lifestyle as it turns out.

 I don’t recall many details beyond the kid-friendly tea, but flashing lights and firemen made an appearance one night when the couple paired magic mushrooms with an Hibachi grill and burned the place to the ground, though not before getting us all to safety.
-My mom still laments the loss of the little TV we gathered around as a new family.
-She finally managed to buy one after saving for months and it was gone in a flash of drug-fueled negligence.
 Over the years, we would try to separate the smoke-stained photos that melted together that night.
 Those lingering memories from the first time we escaped with only each other and our lives would rip away from the crooked stacks, leaving half-shredded images behind as a bittersweet reward.

 Movement has been a constant companion of mine, much of it in darkness and most without warning.
-Physical and emotional evolution at a speed that would make both Jesus and Darwin proud given the variables involved.
+Physical and emotional evolution at a speed that would make both Jesus and Darwin proud.
 This early exodus would be the first of more than a dozen moves before I landed at Job Corps in Reno, Nevada, at the age of seventeen after being kicked out of all three high schools in Yuba City, California, the year before.